Ninedeadeyes/S.P.A.R.K--Standard-Python-ASCII-RPG-Kit-/README.md

 Provided a milestones folder for those who are interested in how the Engine was built from the foundation.

-Example of games that can built on this Engine:
+Aside from 'The Spoon Quest' example here are example of games that can built on this Engine:

 Both were built as stand alone games many years ago and I refactor their code to build S.P.A.R.K